 Resistance to Change is the Main Barrier to Implementing QMS

-CMTC concluded that barriers to develop a quality management strategy will continue to exist if organizations continue to harbor a silo-oriented environment with resistance to change management.
-That resistance will only begin to weaken when manufacturers see a path to quality gains without the cultural, operational and—perhaps above all— financial barriers that can be alleviated by implementing a quality management system.
+CMTC concluded that barriers to developing a quality management strategy will continue to exist if organizations harbor a silo-oriented environment with resistance to change management.
+That resistance will only begin to weaken when manufacturers see a path to quality gains without the cultural, operational, and—perhaps above all— financial barriers that can be alleviated by implementing a quality management system.

 Towards A Holistic Solution: Implementing a QMS